Another Trip In The Tanger Time Machine

 So even if SKT had passed our first screen, its potential return after our 2nd screen would have been so low (2%) that it wouldn't have been included in one of our portfolios.

 When we get back to the present, we'll apply our two screens to Tanger again.
-But first, we have a couple more stops in our Tanger Time Machine.
+But first, we have a couple of more stops in our Tanger Time Machine.

 Our Second Stop: August 18th, 2017